fupdec/mediaChips/README.md

 After the first launch, a folder "userdata" will be created in the folder with the executable file. <br>
 Also need to copy files ffmpeg.exe and ffprobe.exe to the folder "userdata\userfiles\ffmpeg\"

+## Linux and macOS support
+Will be in the near future.
+You can follow the news in any of the communities above.

 ## Built-in video player
 You can play videos inside the app, add markers to videos, open playlists and more. <br>
 !!!
 Important note: I had to abandon the VLC player, since to launch it I used the WebChimera.js framework, which does not work on Linux and Mac OS. <br>